MirandaMG20/total_recall/README.md

   Psudocode is the bridge between our minds and the code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
-  I think most of the time is spent in understanding the problem and testing.
+  I think most of the time is spent in understanding the problem and testing, 70% - 80%.

 ## Strings